flutter-form-builder-ecosystem/phone_number/README.md

 ### Validating

-Validating a phone number requires both the phone number string and the region country code.
+Validating a phone number requires the phone number string and optional the region country code.

 ```dart
 PhoneNumberUtil plugin = PhoneNumberUtil();